getchip/DIP-Docs/source/includes/_vga.md

 ## Hack It
 Heat up your soldering iron, the VGA DIP is hackable.
 Add pots to adjust RGB trim pots vs. regular pots
-Use CHIP GPIO to turn RGB channels on/off
+Use C.H.I.P GPIO to turn RGB channels on/off

 ## Open Source
 VGA DIP is open source.
 Design files are at https://github.com/NextThingCo/VGA_DIP